NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 The proposed new feature development will add the following contents to the Input Output Reference document:

-The AirLoopHVAC:ExhaustSystem and ZoneHVAC:ExhaustSystem objects are used to describe the way that the exhaust air streams are configured.
+The AirLoopHVAC:ExhaustSystem and ZoneHVAC:ExhaustControl objects are used to describe the way that the exhaust air streams are configured.
 These objects provide a way for the exhaust air streams from multiple zones to be rerouted and recombined to form a new central exhausts.
 The exhaust system is composed of a central exhaust fan, the inlet nodes, (and an implicit exhaust mixer).

 ### AirLoopHVAC:ExhaustSystem Input Fields ###